Deployment for Production¶

 # Start the databases only

-docker compose -f docker-compose.$GIT_BRANCH.yml up -d fmtm-db central-db
+docker compose -f compose.$GIT_BRANCH.yaml up -d fmtm-db central-db

 # (Optional) restore odk central from the backup